Volkswagen T-Cross

 The Volkswagen T-Cross is a subcompact crossover SUV (B-segment) manufactured by the German automaker Volkswagen.
 It is based on the MQB A0 platform shared with the Polo Mk6, and was officially launched in April 2019.
-Positioned below the T-Roc and alongside the Taigo/Nivus, it is the smallest SUV model from Volkswagen.
-It is also the second Volkswagen SUV model to sit in the B-SUV segment, after the T-Roc.
+It is positioned below the T-Roc and alongside the Taigo/Nivus.

 Overview

 The T-Cross started as a replacement for a cancelled project of a small SUV based on the Volkswagen Taigun concept which was showcased in São Paulo in 2012.
 It is an SUV based on the Volkswagen Up! with a length of under 3.9 m destined for Europe, Brazil and India, and was planned to be on sale in 2016 after the project was green-lit in 2012.
 In 2016, Volkswagen cancelled the plan of producing the Taigun after an internal study concluded that its dimension was too small.
 Volkswagen shifted its focus onto developing a Polo-based small SUV instead, which eventually spawned the T-Cross.
 The Taigun nameplate is being reused as a rebadged long-wheelbase T-Cross for the Indian market.

 In 2016, the T-Cross was previewed as a concept car called the VW T-Cross Breeze at the Geneva Motor Show.
 This vehicle was, in contrast to the production version, a four-seater convertible with a fabric top.
 The T-Cross Breeze was 4.13 m long, 1.80 m wide and 1.56 m high.
 The concept vehicle was powered by a 1.0-litre TSI engine with 81 kW and 175 Nm of torque.

 The production version of the T-Cross was officially launched on 25 October 2018 simultaneously in three cities located in three continents – Amsterdam, Shanghai and São Paulo – demonstrating T-Cross's nature as a global product.
 The model is produced in China and Brazil with a modified length of 4.2 m and a longer wheelbase of 2.65 m shared with the Škoda Kamiq and Volkswagen Virtus, with the goal of improving interior space.
 These models also have different front fascias and steering wheels from the variant sold in Europe.